DevExpress Reports – Security Considerations

-This document addresses security implications related to storing and distributing report layouts and describes best practices to help you and your end-users understand reporting security.
+This document addresses security implications related to storing and distributing report layouts and describes the best security practices.

 Possible risks include leaking sensitive data contained in serialized reports and executing harmful code injected into them by third parties.
 The following sections describe how to eliminate these risks.